Cheap Home Insurance

 How to Compare Home Insurance Policies

 Making home insurance comparisons might be easier online, but it’s still important to be thorough when shopping for insurance.
-It might not be as simple as to buy the home insurance that’s the cheapest, it could be wise to check the level and type of cover of each policy as well.
+It might not be as simple as buying the cheapest home insurance, but it could be wise to check the level and type of coverage of each policy as well.

 Looking closely at what’s covered in the policy, and not making any assumptions about what’s covered as standard could be a wise step.
 For example, few policies cover damage caused in the home by the homeowner, or cover loss or damage to personal items that are taken out of the home.
 And if the home is let to tenants or stands empty, coverage may be restricted.